 Care of Firespikes

 Give firespikes plenty of room to grow when you plant them.
-Space the small bushes 24 to 36 inches apart.
+Space the small bushes 24 to 36 inches (61 to 91.5 cm.) apart.
 They’ll fill in this space in a few years, creating a single wall of glossy green leaves and spikes of flaming blooms.

 Firespike plant care also includes keeping them from taking over your flower beds.
 When the branches get too long or unruly, prune them back.
 Do this two or three times a year for the best-looking plants.